6 Tips for Perfecting Your Resume for Graduate School Application

 Although it may be tempting to try out a creative format in hopes of standing out in the crowd, resist the urge to make your resume overly designed.
 For the purpose of this document, the content is much more important than fancy graphics or an elaborate layout.
 Reviewers want to see a resume that’s proofed, easy to read, well-organized and full of relevant information.

-You can access dozens of free downloadable resume templates in Microsoft Word.
+You can find a grad school resume template to get yourself started.
+Microsoft Word offers dozens of options to download for free.
 Don’t stress if you don’t find one that’s perfect, you can always customize it to accommodate other sections or information as needed.
 Whichever template you choose, it should include:

 2. Craft a clear and compelling objective